udayskai/mutualaidworld/README.md

 Getting the hang of it?
 Feel free to suggest small fixes or big ideas.
 You can **open a new issue** right here in GitHub.
 (Anyone can do this).

-  - Back end issues => in the [MutualAid.World API repository](https://github.com/factn/mutualaidworld_api) please
-  - Front end issues => in the [MutualAid.World FrontEnd repository](https://github.com/factn/mutualaidworld_frontend) please
+  - Coding issues => in the [MutualAid.World FrontEnd repository](https://github.com/factn/mutualaidworld_frontend) please
   - UI/UX/Any other issues or ideas => in the [MutualAid.World repository](https://github.com/factn/mutualaidworld) please

 If you can, download the repo, getting it running locally and start submitting Pull Requests.
 We need help both big and small!